Fingolfin420/Ainulindale/README.md

     > - The `Downloads Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.
  5. Press the `Install` button.
  6. Turn on your favorite show or find something else to do as Wabbajack does its thing.
 Alternatively read through this readme again.
  7. If the installation is not successful, then try closing Wabbajack and restarting the installation.
 It should pick up where it left off.

+>
+>[!WARNING]
+> ***While it is possible to install Ainulindale on an HDD, it is strongly advised to install it on an SSD, preferably an NVME drive.***

 <p align="center">
   <a href="#ainulindale---a-skyrim-wabbajack-mod-list">